klahnakoski/Qb/docs/Qb_Reference.md

     - **select.sort** - optional, to return the array sorted
   - **union** - return an array of unique values.
 In the case of javascript, uniquness is defined as the string the object can be coorced to (```""+a == ""+b```).

+All aggregates ignore the null values; If all values are null, it is the same as having no data.

 where